What do DSARs actually cost your organization?

 Ready to reduce your DSAR costs?

-SafeRedact Enterprise automates the redaction step — the bottleneck in every DSAR workflow.
+SafeRedact Enterprise automates the redaction step.
 Bulk document processing, selective PII preservation, zero data retention.